 OECD Application Programming Interfaces (APIs)

-You (the “User”) may use one or more OECD-developed application programming interfaces (“APIs”) to facilitate access to OECD data.
-APIs are made available on an “as-is” basis, and use of an API is at the User’s own risk.
-In particular, but without limitation, the OECD disclaims all warranties as to an API’s compatibility with the User’s hardware and software and accepts no liability for any damages or claims arising out of or in connection with the User’s use of an API and/or the underlying data accessed through an API.
+You may use one or more OECD-developed application programming interfaces (“APIs”) to facilitate access to the Data.
+APIs are made available on an “as-is” basis, and use of an API is at your own risk.
+In particular, but without limitation, the OECD disclaims all warranties as to an API’s compatibility with your hardware and software and accepts no liability for any damages or claims arising out of or in connection with your use of an API and/or the underlying data accessed through an API.
 For the avoidance of doubt, the OECD accepts no obligation to provide technical, administrative or other support in connection with the APIs or for any other purpose.
 The OECD may decide to suspend or terminate the provision of the APIs and API-accessible Data at any time.

 The OECD may release updated versions of the APIs from time to time and at its sole discretion.
-Once the OECD releases updated versions, previous APIs may no longer function properly, and the User therefore agrees, for each API, to use the most up-to-date version available.
+Once the OECD releases updated versions, previous APIs may no longer function properly, and you therefore agree, for each API, to use the most up-to-date version available.

 These hyperlinks must not: